illuin-tech/colpali/README.md

 [[Demo]](https://huggingface.co/spaces/manu/ColPali-demo)
 [[Blog Post]](https://huggingface.co/blog/manu/colpali)

-> [!TIP]
-> Some community projects have been developed around ColPali to facilitate usage.
-You can find them in the [Community Projects](#community-projects) section.

 ## Associated Paper

 This repository contains the code used for training the vision retrievers in the [*ColPali: Efficient Document Retrieval with Vision Language Models*](https://arxiv.org/abs/2407.01449) paper.
 In particular, it contains the code for training the ColPali model, which is a vision retriever based on the ColBERT architecture and the PaliGemma model.